 A prerequisite is a course that a student must take before enrolling in a particular course.
 A corequisite is a course which a student must take while they are taking another course if they have not already completed that course.
 For example, Biology 102 has Biology 101 as a prerequisite.
 Students must successfully complete Biology 101 before taking Biology 102.
-Further Algebra I (MTH 3) is a corequisite for Biology 101.
-One must take MTH 3 while taking Biology 101 if one has not completed MTH 3.
+MTE 3, MTE 4, and MTE 5 are corequisites for Biology 101.
+One must take these courses while taking Biology 101 if one has not completed them.
 Students should register only for those courses for which they have completed the prerequisite requirements and must register for corequisite courses as needed.
 If a student does not know what the prerequisites or corequisites are for a course, faculty advisers will be able to provide this information.

-For more information, please see the list of prerequisites for each course beginning on page 131.
+For more information, please see the list of prerequisites for each course included in this catalog.